ratimir-matana/Selenium/Astro_synastry_dataset_csv_old/README.md

 - This is just for purpose of demonstration of Python code example using Selenium

-The script is used for reading the data from dataset in csv format, then do a calculation of synastry aspects beetwen fixed data of first person and second data provided from dataset.
+The script is used for reading the data from dataset in csv format, then do a calculation of synastry aspects between fixed data of first person and second data provided from dataset.

 CROATIAN: